moigagoo/cliar/docs/src/tutorial.md

 ## Hello World

-In Cliar, commandline interface is represented with a Python class subclassed from `Cliar`.
+In Cliar, commandline interfaces are represented by Python classes subclassed from `Cliar`.
 Cliar turns the class methods into commands and their params into args.

-Let's create the simplest CLI that says "Hello World!" when you call "hello" command:
+Let's create a simple CLI that says "Hello World!" when you call `hello` command:

 ```python
 from cliar import Cliar